Bismut Hermitian Einstein metrics and the stability of the pluriclosed flow: Introduction

-Moreover, it is needed in order to compare the Bismut connection of the evolving metric with the Bimsut connection of the reference Bismut flat metric on the same {\em holomorphic Courant algebroid}, and to prove that the former converges to the latter.
-This is why from the argument in \cite{Garcia-Fernandez:2021tq} one obtains that the flow is converging to a Bismut flat metric, but there is no evident relation between the endpoint of the flow $\omega_\infty$ and the reference metric $\omega_{BF}$.
-However, we will see in Theorem \ref{th: global stability} that, a posteriori, we can obtain a better understanding of the relation between $\omega_\infty$ and $\omega_{BF}$.
+We also highlight that from the argument in \cite{Garcia-Fernandez:2021tq} one obtains that the flow is converging to a Bismut flat metric, but there is no evident relation between the endpoint of the flow $\omega_\infty$ and the reference metric $\omega_{BF}$.
+However, with Theorem \ref{th: global stability}, we show that, a posteriori, we can obtain a better understanding of the relation between $\omega_\infty$ and $\omega_{BF}$.